itteco/iframely/docs/QA Whitelist Format.md

-## Iframely QA Whitelist File Format
+# Iframely QA Whitelist File Format

-Itteco providers [Whitelist DB](http://iframely.com/qa), as the first independently run embeds QA service.
+Itteco provides [Whitelist DB](http://iframely.com/qa), as the first independently run embeds QA service.

 We cover [Iframely Protocol](http://iframely.com/oembed2), oEmbed v1, Twitter Cards and Open Graph in our test runs.

-There are technical/security considerations that can be resolved algorithmically, but it really requires a human eye to see if the user experience of the embeds can be relied on.
+There are technical/security considerations that can be resolved algorithmically, but it really requires a human eye to check if the user experience of the embeds can be relied on.

-The whitelist is a JSON file, which format is given in this document.
-It contains the list of domains with `ok` or `reject` tags for each protocol, with supplementary instructions on how to improve the embeds (which are easy to put into code).
+The whitelist is a JSON file, the format of which is given in this document.
+It contains the list of domains with `ok` or `reject` tags for each protocol, with supplementary instructions on how to improve the embeds (that are easy to translate into code).

 If you use [Iframely Gateway](http://iframely.com/gateway), the whitelist support is already included.
 Just upload the latest whitelist file to the root of your Iframely server.
+See [Setup Instructions](http://iframely.com/gateway/setup).

 You can get whitelist file at [http://iframely.com/qa/buy](http://iframely.com/qa/buy).

-### Basic file structure
+## Basic file structure

 File name contains the timestamp when the whitelist was last updated: